 \section{Findings}

-Because many communities on Wikipedia are concerned with the impact of vandalism, many asked for FlaggedRevs to be deployed on their system.
-These Wikipedia contributors typically understood that the potential cost of operating FlaggedRevs would be high---and potentially overwhelming.
-In 2009, when English Wikipedia discussed the idea of adopting the system, the community concluded that they could not realistically moderate edits made to the hundreds of thousands of articles in English Wikipedia with editor resources available at the time.
+Wikipedia contributors typically understood that the potential cost of operating FlaggedRevs would be high.
+In 2009, when English Wikipedia discussed the idea of adopting the system, the community concluded that they could not realistically moderate edits made to the hundreds of thousands of articles in English Wikipedia with the editor resources available at the time.
 In the words of one editor, ``aggressive use of [FlaggedRevs' features] was rejected by the English Wikipedia community, essentially for too drastically reducing the ability of anyone to edit Wikipedia'' \cite{fr_patrolled_revisions}.
 Instead, the English Wikipedia community decided to organize several pilot runs with a substantially limited configuration of FlaggedRevs.
-In particular, the impact of the system was scaled back by limiting the number of articles that are affected by the system to only those for which it is specifically enabled.
+Further, the system was scaled back by limiting the number of articles affected by the system.
 In practice, only heavily vandalized articles are subject to FlaggedRevs on English Wikipedia, while most are not.

 The English Wikipedia community spent the next eight years trying to improve and integrate FlaggedRevs into their workflow and went so far as hiring ``at least one contractor [...] to tweak and test the configuration, as well as development work involving no less than 8 WMF persons'' \cite{flaggedrevs_main}.
-Figure \ref{fig:pc_discussions} shows a list of discussions and polls around how to implement the scaled-back version of FlaggedRevs for English Wikipedia from 2009 to 2017.
-English Wikipedia's scaled-down version was ultimately named ``Pending Changes'' and is typically referred to that way by the community.
-While Pending Changes uses the exact same code base as FlaggedRevs, it is often thought of and described by Wikipedia community members as a different system altogether.
+Figure \ref{fig:pc_discussions} shows a list of discussions and polls on how to implement the scaled-back version of FlaggedRevs for English Wikipedia from 2009 to 2017.
+English Wikipedia's scaled-down version was ultimately named ``Pending Changes'' and it is typically referred to that way by the community.
+Although Pending Changes uses the exact same code base as FlaggedRevs, it is often thought of and described by Wikipedia community members as a different system altogether.